Annita van Iersel

-Anna Johanna Maria "Annita" van Iersel (born 5 October 1948), known as Annita Keating from 1975 to 1998, is a Dutch-born Australian artist and former wife of Paul Keating, former Prime Minister of Australia.
+Anna Johanna Maria "Annita" van Iersel (born 5 October 1948), known as Annita Keating from 1975 to 1998, is a Dutch-born Australian artist and former wife of Paul Keating, the 24th prime minister of Australia.

 Early life and education

 Anna Johanna Maria van Iersel, known as Annita, was born on 5 October 1948 in the Netherlands.
 Her home town in the Netherlands was Oisterwijk, North Brabant.

 Career

 Van Iersel worked as a flight attendant for Alitalia.

 As wife to Paul Keating

 While working with Alitalia, Van Iersel met Paul Keating, then an aspiring young politician.
 They married on 17 January 1975, in her home town of Oisterwijk, Netherlands.

 While her husband was Prime Minister of Australia (from 1991 to 1996), their four children spent part of their teenage years at The Lodge, the prime minister's official residence in Canberra.
 Annita was well travelled, and this, along with her knowledge of five languages, proved a valuable diplomatic asset, especially in support of Sydney's bid for the Sydney 2000 Olympic Games.

 In 1998, Van Iersel and Keating separated.
 They did not formally divorce until 2008, though she had resumed her maiden name of Van Iersel long before then.
 Annita revealed some years after the event, in an interview with her by The Bulletin, that Keating had broken off the relationship, not she, and had done it at a dinner party with friends.